 5) Food and Agriculture

 Food and Agriculture can be looked at as a combined field because of their interdependency.
-This deals with identification and understanding of different processes that affect the crops at biological and chemical level.
+This deals with identification and understanding of different processes that affect the crops at a biological and chemical level.

 The professionals will study the traditional practices of agriculture and food production, and try to add technological muscle to the conventional processes to get more yield per area.
-Some offshoots of this field are Horticulture, Dairy Technology and Agriculture Engineering.
+Some offshoots of this field are Horticulture, Dairy Technology, and Agriculture Engineering.